ygmrs/trustworthy-ai/agent-forge/README.md

 **Verifiability** — an input guard scans every email for injection patterns before the LLM sees it.
 An output guard risk-scores every tool call before it fires.
 Blocks are deterministic, not probabilistic.

-**Governance** — every agent action is appended to an immutable JSONL audit log.
-When a CISO asks why an email was blocked, the answer exists and is timestamped.
+**Governance** — every agent action is appended to a structured JSONL audit log, providing a timestamped record of agent decisions and actions.

 ## Setup